-- 1. Illustrate properties of ionizing radiation and their applications. - 2.
-Explain the fundamental principles and working of dosimeters. - 3.
-Analyze the effects of radiations on human body. - 4.
-Formulate the applications of radiation shielding.
+- 1. Understand properties of ionizing radiation and their applications - 2.
+Explain the fundamental principles and working of dosimeters - 3.
+Analyze the effects of radiations on human body - 4.
+Learn the basics of radiation shielding and its applications.

-Ionizing Radiations and Radiation Quantities: Types and sources of ionizing radiation, Absorbed dose and its measurement; Bragg Gray Principle, Radiation dose UNITs- rem, rad, Gray and Sievert dose commitment.
+Ionizing Radiations and Radiation Quantities: Types and sources of ionizing radiation, Absorbed dose and its measurement; Bragg Gray Principle, Radiation dose UNITs- rem, rad, Gray and Sievert dose commitment..